PAGY0Z/Arcade-Epitech/README.md

+# Arcade Project by Onestla & Le Pacman, Le Snake Et Le Centipède

+Welcome to our Arcade project, a collaborative creation by two enthusiastic groups from Epitech, designed for the Object Oriented Programming module.
+This project brings classic games like Pacman, Snake, and others to life, wrapped in a modern and flexible architecture that allows easy swapping between games and graphical libraries.

 |          Test         | Pourcentage | Succès/Nombre de Tests |
 |:-------------------------:|:----------:|:---------------:|
 |        Preliminaries        |    100 %   |      2 / 2      |